 If the employer and employee agree to change any of the terms, confirmation of the changes must be given in writing by the employer to the relevant employee within one month of their taking place.

 Failing to comply with the requirements

 Employers who fail to comply with the rules governing written statements of employment particulars, either by not providing them pursuant to the legislation or not including the requisite information, could face a grievance from an affected employee.
 It could even lead to an employment tribunal claim against the employer, although compensation will only be granted to the employee if they successfully bring another claim at the same time, for example, unfair dismissal.
 The amount of compensation awarded to an employee can vary from two to four weeks’ pay and is capped at a prescribed amount.
-(This is currently £525 per week but is set to increase in April this year.)
 If no additional claim is brought or the employee is not successful in any additional claim, the employment tribunal may, instead, made a declaration regarding the non-compliance.